Riemannian optimization for non-centered mixture of scaled Gaussian distributions: Numerical experiments

 The objective of this section is to show the practical interests of the tools developed in the previous sections.
 More precisely, this section presents numerical experiments and is divided into two parts.

 First, the subsection~\ref{sec:num_exp:simu} studies the performance of Algorithm~\ref{algo:steepest_IG}, in terms of speed of convergence on the cost functions~\eqref{eq:min_NLLReg} and~\eqref{eq:min_center_of_mass} and in terms of estimation error on the cost function~\eqref{eq:min_NLL}.
 Both studies are done through simulations.
 Algorithm~\ref{algo:steepest_IG} is shown to be fast.
-Indeed, it requires from $5$ to $30$ times less iterations to minimize costs functions~\eqref{eq:min_NLLReg} and~\eqref{eq:min_center_of_mass} compared to other sophisticated optimization algorithms.
-This demonstrates the interest of the choice of the FIM to develop Riemannian optimization algorithms.
+Indeed, it requires from $5$ to $30$ times fewer iterations to minimize costs functions~\eqref{eq:min_NLLReg} and~\eqref{eq:min_center_of_mass} compared to other sophisticated optimization algorithms.
+This demonstrates the interest in the choice of the FIM to develop Riemannian optimization algorithms.
 Also, Algorithm~\ref{algo:steepest_IG} applied to the cost function~\eqref{eq:min_NLL} gives lower estimation errors than other classical estimators such as the Tyler joint mean-scatter one and the Gaussian ones.

-Second, an application on the crop classification dataset \emph{Breizhcrops}~\cite{breizhcrops2020} is presented in the subsection~\ref{sec:num_exp:appli}.
+Second, an application on the crop classification dataset \emph{Breizhcrops}~\cite{breizhcrops2020} is presented in Subsection~\ref{sec:num_exp:appli}.
 This dataset consists of $600\ 000$ time series to be classified into $9$ classes.
 The application implements a \emph{Nearest centroïd classsifier} on $\Mmsg$ using the divergence~\eqref{eq:divergence} and the Riemannian center of mass~\eqref{eq:min_center_of_mass}.
 Three results ensue.
-First, the proposed algorithms can be used on large scale datasets.
+First, the proposed algorithms can be used on large-scale datasets.
 Second, the proposed regularization in Section~\ref{sec:MLE} plays an important role in classification.
-Third, considering a NC-MSG~\eqref{eq:distribution} is interesting for time series especially when data undergo a rigid transformation~\eqref{eq:rigid_transfo}.
+Third, considering an NC-MSG~\eqref{eq:distribution} is interesting for time series especially when data undergo a rigid transformation~\eqref{eq:rigid_transfo}.

 Python code implementing the different experiments can be found at \url{https://github.com/antoinecollas/optim_compound}.